w3c/wot-architecture/proposals/WoT Architecture - Explanation for TAG review.md

   read WoT Thing Descriptions and use the information contained in them to automatically adapt to details of a particular protocol, using the interaction/protocol binding abstraction.
-* Second, they can serve as a common, uniform format for developers to document and retrieve all details necessary to access IoT devices and make use of their data.
+* Second, it can serve as a common, uniform format for developers to document and retrieve all details necessary to access an IoT service and make use of that service's data.
 To better support semantic interoperability, WoT Thing Descriptions may optionally make use of domain-specific vocabularies, for which explicit extension points are provided.